hsiaolinhu/hsiaolinhu.github.io/_pages/includes/pub.md

 [**Video**](https://www.bilibili.com/video/BV1Wk4y1i7Xv?t=565.5) <strong><span class='show_paper_citations' data='4FA6C0AAAAAJ:qjMakFHDy7sC'></span></strong>

-- This paper provides a theoretical analysis of generalization error of federated learning, which captures both heterogeneity and relatedness of the distributions.
+- This paper provides a theoretical analysis of generalization error of federated learning.
-- We assume that the heterogeneous distributions are sampled from a meta-distribution.
-In this two-level distribution framework, we characterize the generalization error not only for clients participating in the training but also for unparticipating clients.
+- We assume that the heterogeneous clients are sampled from a meta-distribution.
+In this framework, we characterize the generalization error not only for clients participating in the training but also for unparticipating clients.
-- We further establish fast learning bounds for unparticipating clients.
-We derive convergence bounds of order under unbounded assumptions, including sub-exponential and sub-Weibull losses.
+- We further derive convergence bounds for heavy-tail losses.
 </div>
 </div>